At Carey, we are committed to fostering a learning environment and assessing academic performance based on merit.

 If there is no successful resolution, the appeal will be forwarded to the Chair of the Grade Appeal Committee (GAC).
 The GAC will investigate and make a determination of the remedy if warranted.
 The remedy will be communicated to the Vice Dean for Education, who will inform all parties of the decision.

 A student may appeal the decision of GAC to the Dean of the Carey Business School.
 The dean’s role in an appeal of a grade appeal decision is only to assess whether there were procedural errors or whether there is new information that was not considered by the committee that could have materially affected the decision.
 The Dean has final authority on the appropriate remedy.

 Receiving Your Grades

 Online: Currently enrolled students can access their semester grades and access/print an official grade report using sis.jhu.edu/sswf.

 Students who need additional assistance should contact the Office of the Registrar.

 Repeating a Course

-A graduate student may improve their cumulative GPA by repeating a maximum of three courses (not to exceed 6 credits) in which the student received a grade of C, C- or F. Although both courses will remain on the student’s permanent record, the last grade received will be the grade used to determine credit toward a degree and GPA.
-The first and second attempt will be recorded with both the grade earned and the symbol R to denote it has been repeated.
+A graduate student may improve their cumulative GPA by repeating a maximum of three courses (not to exceed 6 credits) in which the student received a grade of C, C-, or F. Although both courses will remain on the student’s permanent record, the last grade received will be the grade used to determine credit toward a degree and GPA.
+The first and second attempts will be recorded with both the grade earned and the symbol R to denote it has been repeated.
 The repeat must be in the same course and must be taken at the Johns Hopkins Carey Business School.

 The repeat will not change notations regarding academic standing or academic discipline in the student’s official record for the semester containing the first or second attempt.
 No course can be repeated more than once.